lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Convert the sex values to a human readable format using `case_when`.
-- The original sex numbers should correspond to the following strings: 1 = "Man"; 2 = "Woman".
+- Do the same thing for the sex variable, with the numbers corresponding to the following strings: 1 = "Man"; 2 = "Woman".

 `@hint`
-- The form for the `case_when` should look like `sex == 1 ~ "Man"`, for each number-string pairing.
+- The form for the `case_when()` should look like `sex == 1 ~ "Man"`, for each number-string pairing.

 `@sample_code`
 ```{r}